How to Count Visible Rows in Excel (3 Suitable Methods)

 How to Count Visible Rows in a Filtered List in Excel

-• Then, press ENTER and drag down it for other visible rows to find the output just like in the image below.
+• Press Enter and drag down for other visible rows to find the output just like in the image below.

-• At this moment, move to cell F16 and insert the formula.
+• Move to cell F16 and insert the formula.

 =SUM(F5:F13)